dieterich-lab/QutRNA2/README.md

 See the files in the `QutRNA2/examples` folder for documented YAML and toy examples for sample tables.
 QutRNA2 distinguishes the configuration of the analysis and the data.
 The following analysis types are supported:

-map reads with gpu-tRNA-mapper (see `QutRNA2/examples/analysis/map_with_gpu.yaml`), map reads with parasail (see `QutRNA2/examples/analysis/map_with_parasail.yaml`), and use exisiting mapping (see `QutRNA2/examples/analysis/existing_mapping.yaml.
+* map reads with gpu-tRNA-mapper (see `QutRNA2/examples/analysis/map_with_gpu.yaml`),
+* map reads with parasail (see `QutRNA2/examples/analysis/map_with_parasail.yaml`), and
+* use exisiting mapping (see `QutRNA2/examples/analysis/existing_mapping.yaml`.

-QutRNA2 supports the following approaches to assign Sprinzl coordinates : using a covarince model and secondary structure alignment (QutRNA2/examples/data/sprinzl_cm.yaml`), using an existing aligned FASTA file (QutRNA2/examples/data/sprinzl_afasta.yaml`), or a direct mapping of sequence to Sprinzl coordinates.
+QutRNA2 supports the following approaches to assign Sprinzl coordinates :

+* using a covarince model and secondary structure alignment (see `QutRNA2/examples/data/sprinzl_cm.yaml`),
+* using an existing aligned FASTA file (see `QutRNA2/examples/data/sprinzl_afasta.yaml`), or
+* a direct mapping of sequence to Sprinzl coordinates (see `QutRNA2/examples/data/seq_to_sprinzl.yaml`)).

-Those files are templates and must adusted to the user's needs.
+Those files are templates and must be adjusted to the user's needs.

 ## Setup data configuration
 First, define your `<SAMPLE_DESC>`.
-This file holds sample-specific information, such as "condition", "sample_name", "subsample", and "fastq" - they directly correspond to columns - see `examples/sample_desc.tsv`.
+This file holds sample-specific information, such as "condition", "sample_name", "subsample", and "fastq" or "bam" - they directly correspond to columns - see `examples/sample_desc_fastq.tsv`.
 Data for entries with the same "sample_name" will be merged - they represent technical replicates.
 For historical reasons, the column "base_calling" is present.
 Set it to "pass".
 Finally, the column "fastq" should point to the path of the reads corresponding to the specified entry.

 Second, define your `<DATA_YAML>`.
 This file describes what reference and Sprinzl coordinates (if any) to use.
-See `examples/data.yaml`.
+See `examples/data/*.yaml`.
 Make sure to add your `<SAMPLE_DESC>`.
 Provide "ref_fasta" and define what Sprinzl coordinates to use and the size of the adapters used!
 Correct adapter lengths are essential!

 ### Sprinzl
 For eukaryotic nuclear tRNAs, we use the following covariance model [TRNAinf-euk.cm](https://github.com/UCSC-LoweLab/tRAX/blob/master/TRNAinf-euk.cm) and labeling `data/nuclear-euk-masked.txt`.

 For human mt-tRNAs, we use the sequence to Sprinzl mapping in [https://www.nature.com/articles/s41467-020-18068-6](https://www.nature.com/articles/s41467-020-18068-6) and deposited the data along with the Sprinzl labels to: `data/human_mt_seq_to_sprinzl.tsv` and `data/human_mt_sprinzl_labels.txt`.
-If you provide labels, ensure the first label is a "-"!

 It is crucial to obtain covariance models for the organism and tRNAs studied.
 These models can be acquired, for example, from [https://github.com/UCSC-LoweLab/tRNAscan-SE/tree/master/lib/models](https://github.com/UCSC-LoweLab/tRNAscan-SE/tree/master/lib/models).

 ## Setup analysis configuration
 Finally, define `<ANALYSIS_YAML>`.
 Here, the workflow is manipulated, and custom plots are defined.
-Check `examples/analysis.yaml` for examples.
-Add any necessary init code for GPU and provide paths for JACUSA2 and the gpu-tRNA-mapper, if they are unavailable in the standard path.
+Check `examples/analysis/*.yaml` for examples.
+Add any necessary init code for the GPU and provide paths for JACUSA2 and gpu-tRNA-mapper if they are not in the standard path.

 ## Examples

 ## Execute workflow
 If not done yet, activate qutrna2 conda environment: